frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ##### Procedure: get_patient_summary

-> **AI Analysis:** This procedure provides a consolidated summary for a specific patient by retrieving their name, date of birth, total number of medical encounters, and the date of their most recent visit.
-It also calculates the cumulative financial charges from all their past services, offering a quick snapshot of their clinical and billing history.
-This function is a reporting and business calculation operation.
-It is likely used to populate a patient dashboard or a "patient-at-a-glance" view in an Electronic Health Record (EHR) or Practice Management System, supporting administrative and clinical workflows like patient check-in or pre-appointment review.
+> **AI Analysis:** This procedure retrieves a consolidated summary of a specific patient's clinical and financial history by calculating their total number of encounters, last visit date, and the sum of all associated charges.
+Its purpose is to provide a quick, high-level overview of a patient's activity, likely for display on a dashboard or patient lookup screen.
+Data aggregation and reporting
+This procedure serves as a key data source for a "patient-at-a-glance" feature within an application.
+It supports administrative, clinical, and billing workflows by providing a quick reference to a patient's engagement and financial status with the healthcare provider.

 **Definition:**
 ```sql